Allaa-boutaleb/extending_hytrel/search/README.md

 if you are evaluating nextiajd_s benchmark, you need to specify the query_set --> [set1,set2, set3]
 `````
 ##### Filtering evaluation
- - inpu: type has to be set to 'filtering'.
+ - input: type has to be set to 'filtering'.